yu34567890/minesweeper-c/README.md

 - **W / A / S / D** : Move the cursor up / left / down / right
 - **F** : Flag or deflag a cell
 - **Enter** : Reveal/mine a cell

+#installation

+- package is avaible at aur do yay -S minesweeper